PingIDM

 ...

-The format of the query can be any query type that is supported by the resource, and can include additional parameters, if applicable.
-Use the _queryFilter parameter, in common filter notation.
+The format of the query can be any query type that’s supported by the resource and can include additional parameters, if applicable.
+Use the _queryFilter parameter in common filter notation.

-The source and target queries send the query to the resource that is defined for that source or target, by default.
+By default, the source and target queries send the query to the resource that’s defined for that source or target.
 You can override the resource the query is sent to by specifying a resourceName in the query.
-For example, to query a specific endpoint instead of the source resource, you might modify the preceding source query as follows:
+For example, to query a specific endpoint instead of the source resource, you could modify the preceding source query as follows:

 {